 There are various vestiges of the old naming; for example the OS/2 system call interface is implemented in a library named DOSCALLS.DLL—not OS2CALLS.DLL as one might expect.
+(It’s actually called DOSCALL1.DLL on disk for some unknown reason, although the internal module name is DOSCALLS, and the corresponding import library is DOSCALLS.LIB.)
 In the IBM C/2 compiler, version 1.0, libraries are named in the format SLIBC3.LIB and SLIBC5.LIB, where “3” means DOS 3, i.e. plain DOS, while “5” means DOS 5, i.e. OS/2.
-Later Microsoft compilers used “R” for real-mode DOS and P for protected-mode OS/2 libraries.
+Later Microsoft compilers used “R” for real-mode DOS and “P” for protected-mode OS/2 libraries.

 The OS/2 Museum recently scanned and converted into PDF a pre-release version of the Microsoft OS/2 1.0 Setup Guide.
 This document was published in April 1987, a quarter of a century ago, very soon after OS/2 was officially announced.
 It was shipped as part of the famous $3,000 OS/2 SDK in May 1987.
 The interesting fact about this manual is that except for the title page and preface, it nowhere mentions OS/2.
 Instead, it consistently talks about DOS.